ray-project/ray/doc/source/workflows/advanced.rst

         if not remaining:
             return "All done"
         else:
-            return report_results.step(workflow.wait(remaining))
+            return workflow.continuation(report_results.bind(workflow.wait(remaining)))

-    tasks = [do_task.step(i) for i in range(100)]
+    tasks = [do_task.bind(i) for i in range(100)]
-    report_results.step(workflow.wait(tasks)).run()
+    report_results.bind(workflow.wait(tasks)).run()

-Workflow Step Checkpointing
+Workflow task Checkpointing
 ---------------------------

 Ray Workflows provides strong fault tolerance and exactly-once execution semantics by checkpointing.
-However, checkpointing could be time consuming, especially when you have large inputs and outputs for workflow steps.
+However, checkpointing could be time consuming, especially when you have large inputs and outputs for workflow tasks.
 When exactly-once execution semantics is not required, you can skip some checkpoints to speed up your workflow.

 We control the checkpoints by specify the checkpoint options like this: